 Schedule Routine Dental Cleanings

 Even patients with the most thorough at-home oral hygiene routines should see their dentist once every six months for routine preventative care.
 During your biannual dental appointments, your dentist will clean your teeth and get rid of any plaque or tartar buildup threatening your smile.
 Additionally, they will evaluate your smile for developing dental concerns and offer you a treatment plan as needed.
 These appointments are important because it allows you and your dentist to routinely discuss your dental health and allows our team to catch minor issues before they develop into complex dental concerns.
-If you are looking for a new dentist in Chapel Hill, NC, please schedule an appointment with Dr. Robinson online.
+If you are looking for a new dentist in Chapel Hill, NC, please schedule an appointment with Dr. Cook online.
 We look forward to welcoming you to our Chapel Hill dentist office.